 The reason for these unsavoury trends isn’t anything specific, instead it’s simply the result of humans evolving and changing our behaviour.
 We’ve become digital natives.
 As the numbers divulge, your modern buyer actively steers clear of outbound marketing activities and looks rather for a personalised experience that speaks to their digital language.

-Inbound Marketing is for Differentiating and Engaging
+Inbound Marketing and Sales is for Differentiating and Engaging

 Here’s a glimpse of what it looks like when you put the inbound marketing playbook into action: